Clarinda suburb profile

 Clarinda rental market trends

-The rental market in Clarinda has experienced modest growth, with house rents increasing by 2.3% over the past year to $660 per week, while unit rents have risen by 2.9% to $540 per week.
-This steady growth reflects a stable demand in the area, making Clarinda an attractive option for renters seeking affordability and convenience in a suburban setting.
+The rental market in Clarinda has experienced modest growth, with house rents increasing by 3.2% over the past year to $650 per week, while unit rents have remained stable at $540 per week.
+This stability in unit rents, coupled with a slight rise in house rents, suggests a balanced market, making Clarinda an attractive option for renters seeking affordability and convenience.

 Suburbs near Clarinda